scarpent/ledgerbil/README.md

 ![ledger file with syntax highlighting](docs/images/ledger-syntax-highlighting.png "Syntax Highlighting")

+Why yet another tool?
+Why ledgerbil?
+I had my own ideas for features, and it's fun to have a project to work on.

 Some of ledgerbil's features:

   * Automate the entry of recurring transactions via a scheduler.
   * Interactively reconcile accounts.
   * Sort a file by transaction date.
-  * Display balances by year or month in a grid format.
+  * Display balances or net worth by year or month in a grid format.
   * Diplay investments with dollar and share amounts side by side.

 A grid report: